 One of the world’s hidden gem destinations, Laos has mostly stayed off the map for tourists with just 4.1 million visitors in 2018.
-But this small country in Southeast Asia is growing in popularity and is the next up and coming destination.
+However, this small country in Southeast Asia is growing in popularity and is the next up-and-coming destination.

 The country is known for being green – overwhelmingly green in its landscape and tourism.
 From the jungles to the rice fields and tea bushes, Laos is the ultimate playground for ecotourists and adventurists.
 With excursions focused on nature, culture, and food, Laos has a little something that everyone will love.

 Vientiane is the capital of Laos, which rests on the right bank of the mighty Mekong River.
 The capital is known for its slow pace and relaxed vibe.
 The low-key atmosphere of the capital also means that there isn’t a lot to do.

 With less chaos, tourists can relax and still get a taste of Asia by exploring the street markets, restaurants, and shopping destinations.
 Or you can always take a moment to appreciate the peaceful views along the river and watch as the boats float by on the water.